TritonDataCenter/java-manta/USAGE.md

 ### Improving Encryption Performance

-## Disabling Automated Content-Type Detection
+## Automated Content-Type Detection

-In order to explicitly disable content type detection while uploading a file in Manta using the SDK, please set the following system properties.
+While uploading any file in Manta using the Java SDK, depending on the data type, Users could opt to disable a particular feature of the SDK which enables it to internally detect the HTTP content-type of any given file or stream.
+The following system properties are configured for this purpose.
 Please consult the [Configuration Parameters list](/USAGE.md#parameters) for the corresponding environment variable.

-- `manta.content_type_detection` - set to `fasle`
+- `manta.content_type_detection` - set to `false`

 #### Enabling libnss Support via PKCS11